Rockwell Field: History

 On 20 July 1917, the Signal Corps Aviation School was named Rockwell Field in honor of 2nd Lt.
 Lewis C. Rockwell, killed in the crash of Wright Model B, Signal Corps 4, at College Park, Maryland, on 28 September 1912.
 Also in July, the United States Congress authorized the President to proceed with the taking of North Island for Army and Navy aviation schools.
 There was a need for trained military pilots as the United States had entered World War I earlier in the year.
 President Woodrow Wilson signed an Executive Order in August 1917 for condemnation of the land, which was still privately owned.
 The Army turned over the north end of the island to the Navy and relocated to the south end of North Island, the location of the Rockwell Field Historic District.
 The Navy's first occupancy of North Island occurred on 8 September 1917, but Congress did not authorize the purchase of North Island, for $6,098,333, until July 1919.
-The Army selected well-known Detroit industrial architect, Albert Kahn, to develop a site and building designs.
-Permanent construction of Kahn's design began in mid-1918.
+The Army selected a well-known Detroit industrial architect, Albert Kahn, to develop a site and building designs.
+The permanent construction of Kahn's design began in mid-1918.
 During World War I, Rockwell Field provided training for many of the pilots and crews sent to France.
 It also was the source of men and aircraft for the 6th Aero Squadron, and the 7th Aero Squadrons, which established the first military aviation presence in Hawaii and the Panama Canal Zone, respectively.

 After World War I, construction came to a complete standstill.
-Rockwell Field was demoted from one of the major United States Army Air Service (USAAS) training fields on the West Coast to an Aviation General Supply and Repair Depot in 1920, and redesignated again as Rockwell Air Intermediate Depot in 1922.
+Rockwell Field has demoted from one of the major United States Army Air Service (USAAS) training fields on the West Coast to an Aviation General Supply and Repair Depot in 1920, and redesignated again as Rockwell Air Intermediate Depot in 1922.
 By 1922, there were only 10 officers, two warrant officers, 42 enlisted men, and 190 civilians employed at the airfield.